-- o the value of an accept-charset attribute of the <form> element, if there is one, - the character encoding of the document containing the form, if it is US-ASCII compatible, - o otherwise UTF-8.
+- o the value of an accept-charset attribute of the <form> element, if there is one, - o the character encoding of the document containing the form, if it is US-ASCII compatible, - o otherwise UTF-8.

 Call this the form-charset.
-Any field name or file name which is not in US-ASCII must be encoded using the &#nn; encoding in Section 5.1.2 multipart/form-data parts which do not have a Content-Type header and which are not the result of supplying a local file MUST be transformed by the same algorithm.
+Any field name or file name which is not in US-ASCII MUST be encoded by the URL-encoding method in Section 5.

+multipart/form-data parts which do not have a Content-Type header and which are not the result of supplying a local file MUST be transformed by the same algorithm.

-5.1.4.
+6.1.3.
 Parsing and interpreting form data

-While this specification provides guidance for creation of multipart/ form-data, interpreters of multipart/form-data should be aware of the variety of implementations.
+While this specification provides guidance for creation of multipart/form-data, interpreters of multipart/form-data should be aware of the variety of implementations.
 Currently, deployed browsers differ as to how they encode multipart/form-data.
 For this reason the matching of form elements to form-data parts may rely on a fuzzier match.
-In particular, some form-data generators might have followed the advice of [RFC2388] and used the [RFC2047] "encoded-word" method of encoding non-ASCII values:
+In particular, some form-data generators might have followed the previous advice of [RFC2388] and used the [RFC2047] "encoded-word" method of encoding non-ASCII values: